elainemacurdy/krakatoa/README.md

 ```

 ## Known issues
-- Listing pages 404 when you first hit them, before refreshing.
 - Newly created listings don't appear right away on the Listings page; looks like caching.
 - When navigating from the `update` version of the Listing page, to the `create` version, the form fields do not clear out.